BoE to take broader approach on rate hike timing - Carney

 Carney also said that when the time comes for rate hikes, they would be very gradual.

-Asked about Britain's housing market recovery, Carney acknowledged some concerns within the Bank.
+Asked about Britain's housing market recovery, Carney acknowledged some concerns within the BoE.

 "We worry about the momentum that has picked up in the housing market, that's without question, and what we did in November was we took some initial steps to address that momentum," he said.